google/GoogleSignIn-iOS/README.md

 ## Mac Catalyst

 Google Sign-In fully supports apps built for [Mac Catalyst](https://developer.apple.com/mac-catalyst/).
-In order for your Mac Catalyst app to access the keychain on macOS you will need to add the Keychain Sharing capability.
+In order for your Mac Catalyst app to access the keychain on macOS you will need to enable the Keychain Sharing capability.
 No keychain groups need to be added.